 Frequent spenders at Myer, David Jones, Bunnings, Mitre 10 and the like may instead appreciate earning more points in these places – although the 'everyday' earning rate on-par with only 0.5 Velocity points per dollar is on the lower side.

-For earning more points in more places, you should also consider the ANZ Rewards Black Visa: delivering the equivalent of one Velocity point per dollar spent (up to $5,000 per statement period from August 5 2017 and then halved until the next statement begins), which also offers a waived annual fee in the first year and a comparable sign-on bonus.
+For earning more points in more places, you should also consider the ANZ Rewards Black Visa: delivering the equivalent of one Velocity point per dollar spent (up to $5,000 per statement period and then halved until the next statement begins), which offers a waived annual fee in the first year and a comparable sign-on bonus.